cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 author: mpkorstanje
 ---

-Cucumber-JVM v4.2.0 has been released.
-There have been several smaller releases since the announcement of v4.0.0 but this one worth some extra attention.
-As always the full change log can be found in the repository [here](https://github.com/cucumber/cucumber-jvm/blob/master/CHANGELOG.md).
+We've released Cucumber-JVM v4.2.0!
+There have been several smaller releases since the announcement of v4.0.0, but this one is worth some extra attention.
+As always, the full changelog can be found in [the repository.](https://github.com/cucumber/cucumber-jvm/blob/master/CHANGELOG.md)

 ## Anonymous Parameter Types ##

-In Cucumber-JVM 2.x it was possible to capture any `String` and have it converted to a an instance of some type.
-This functionality relied on XStream which has been removed with the introduction of Cucumber Expressions in Cucumber 3.0.
-Now it is coming back.
-By installing an object mapper (Jackson in this example) the following step definitions can be used:
+In Cucumber-JVM 2.x, it was possible to capture any string and have it converted to a type instance.
+With the release of Cucumber Expressions in Cucumber 3.0, we removed XStream, which also removed the ability to keep that behavior.
+We're happy to announce that this behavior is back!
+By installing an object mapper (Jackson in this example) the following step definitions can are usable:

 ```java
 Given("^there is some date (.*)$", (Date a) -> { })